awsdocs/amazon-gamelift-developer-guide/doc_source/gamelift-iam-policy-examples.md

 }
 ```

-**Policy for matchmaking**
+**Example inline policy for matchmaking**
-This policy example is for a game client or client service that uses GameLift FlexMatch matchmaking\.
-Players might be matched and placed into a new game session or they might be added to an existing game session through the backfill process\.
+The following policy example is for a game client service that uses GameLift FlexMatch matchmaking\.
+FlexMatch can match players and place them into a new game session, or add them to an existing game session through the backfill process\.
+For more information about FlexMatch, see [What is Amazon GameLift FlexMatch?](https://docs.aws.amazon.com/gamelift/latest/flexmatchguide/match-intro.html)

 ```
 {